ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 There are gaps in the array indexes in the last two examples.
 It is not a mistake.
 Bash allows arrays with such gaps.
 They are called **sparse arrays**.

-Suppose that we have declared the array.
+Suppose that you have declared an array.
 Now there is a question of how to read its elements.
-The following expansion prints all of them:
+The following parameter expansion prints all of them:
 {line-numbers: false, format: Bash}
 ```
 $ echo "${files[@]}"
 /usr/share/doc/bash/README /usr/share/doc/flex/README.md /usr/share/doc/xz/README
 ```

 You see the `echo` command at the first line.
-There is its output in the second line.

-I> Here, the $ character means the command-line prompt.
-The `echo` command follows it.
-There is its output on the next line.
+Its output comes on the next line.

 It can be useful to print indexes of elements instead of their values.
 For doing that, add an exclamation mark in front of the array name in the parameter expansion.
-Do it like this:
+Here is an example:
 {line-numbers: true, format: Bash}
 ```
 $ echo "${!files[@]}"
 0 1 5
 ```

-You can calculate the element index with a formula when accessing it.
-Specify the formula in square brackets.
-Here are examples for reading and writing the fifth element:
+You can calculate an element index using some formula.
+Specify the formula in square brackets when accessing the array.
+The following commands read and write the fifth element:
 {line-numbers: true, format: Bash}
 ```
 echo "${files[4+1]}"